MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

 when those would be applied during the build process.

-The message for the merge commit should be set to "New upstream release" to allow `git-dch` to pick it up correctly later. **TODO**:
+The message for the merge commit should be set to "New upstream release" to allow `gbp dch` to pick it up correctly later. **TODO**:
 Doesn't really work.

 ### Insert initial changelog for the new upstream release

-`git-dch` seems to be in trouble with non-linear histories.
-Therefore we introduced a small helper script that will help `git-dch` to a linear history again.
+`gbp dch` seems to be in trouble with non-linear histories.
+Therefore we introduced a small helper script that will help `gbp dch` to a linear history again.

 Basically, you after merging the upstream release tag into the debian